breeze833/doodle_app_tutorial/doodle_app3/README.md

  * POST `/doodle/upload` for uploading
  * GET `/doodle/api/random/<n>` for getting a JSON list of `n` random PNG names
- * GET `/doodle/random/<n>` for getting a list of `n` random HTML IMGs based on the available PNGs
+ * GET `/doodle/random/<n>` for getting a list of `n` random HTML IMGs based on the available PNGs An enhancement is also implemented:
+ * Resize canvas when the window size is changed

 ## Version 2